If you have ever wondered how to become a t-shirt designer, you’re in the right place.

 To be blunt, you’re going to need some artistic talent.
 Whether you design it yourself or you hire a designer, you will still need to have an eye for fashion or design.

-Free tools like Canva are OK to start however as you grow you will them.
-It will take a while to learn but it will pay off later.
+Free tools like Canva are OK to start, however as you grow you will out grow them quickly.
+They will take a while to learn but it will pay off later.

 Learn the Industry